4 Myths About Real Estate Agents, Debunked

 Moreover, referrals are a big source of traffic for real estate professionals.
-Providing false information to clients will taint the reputation of an agent, which a smart real estate professional would never want to happen.
+Providing false information to prospective buyers and sellers will taint the reputation of an agent, which a smart real estate professional would never want to happen.

-This is probably the biggest of them all.
-People tend to believe that for every home sold, real estate agents make a fortune.
+This is probably one of the biggest real estate myths of them all.
+Most buyers and sellers tend to believe that for every home sold, real estate agents make a fortune.
 In reality, however, they make only a small portion of the sale in the form of commission.
-Even that commission is split between two agents, after the broker’s fee is taken out.
+Even that commission is split between two agents (the buyer’s agent and the listing agent), after the real estate broker’s fee is taken out.

-Generally, the commission is 6% of the sale.
-So, if a house is sold for say $500 000 the commission will be $30 000, which will be split into two and the agents will receive only $15, 000.
+Generally, the commission is 6% of the house’s purchase price.
+So, if a house is sold for say $500,000 the commission will be $30,000, which will be split into two and the agents will receive only $15,000.
 According to government data, a real estate agent on average makes $49,040 per year.